 How to do counselling online: a coronavirus primer - BACP (online) - April 2020

 Continued professional development (CPD)

 Continuing professional development (CPD) is a value of the BACP's Ethical Framework.
 As a registered member I agree to plan, review and reflect on mine in a structured way by identifying my learning needs and areas of practice I would benefit from further development which in turn contributes to my clients' safety.
 Below is a record of my CPD to date.

 Working on Dreams: A Gestalt Approach with Alan Leach - October 2019

-Medication used in Mental Health with by John Lawton, Nottinghamshire Healthcare NHS Foundation Trust - November 2019
+Medication used in Mental Health with John Lawton, Nottinghamshire Healthcare NHS Foundation Trust - November 2019

-Shame, Obsession & Habitual Worrying: A Perspective from Relational and Integrative Psychotherapy with Dr Richard Erskine over a two-day training workshop - November 2019.
+Shame, Obsession & Habitual Worrying: A Perspective from Relational and Integrative Psychotherapy with Dr Richard Erskine over a two-day training workshop in London - November 2019.

 Dealing with Distress: Working with Suicide and Self-harm delivered by Carolyn Spring - April 2020 (online).

 A Pluralistic Approach to Therapy with Mick Cooper (online) - May 2020.

 Single Session Therapy - Principles & Practice with Windy Dryden (online) - May 2020.